ElFalch/seabird-survey-simulator/README.md

 The game involves the continuous repetition of two rounds in which users have to record information about either sitting or flying bird images on either side of a boat image.
 Due to the need for two clear images to be displayed in one row, a minimum device width of 768px is required.

+### Landscape mode message

+If the game is opened on a mobile device in portrait mode, the only visible element is a message asking users to turn to landscape mode.

 ![Game page landscape mode message](https://github.com/ElFalch/seabird-survey-simulator/blob/main/assets/images/feature-images/game-page/turn-to-landscape.png)

 ### Main section